Lisbon Airport

-The airport is the main hub of Portugal's flag carrier TAP Air Portugal, including its subsidiary TAP Express, as well as being a hub for low-cost airlines Ryanair and easyJet.
-It is a focus city for Azores Airlines, euroAtlantic Airways, Hi Fly and White Airways.
-The airport is run by ANA Aeroportos de Portugal, which was concessioned to the French group Vinci SA in February 2013.
+The airport is the main hub of Portugal's flag carrier TAP Air Portugal, including its subsidiary TAP Express, and is a hub for low-cost carriers Ryanair and easyJet.
+It is a focus city for Azores Airlines, euroAtlantic Airways, Hi Fly, and White Airways.
+It is a major hub for flights to and from South America, notably Brazil, and Africa.
+The airport is run by the national airport operator ANA Aeroportos de Portugal, which in 2012 was granted under a 50-year-concession contract to the French group Vinci Airports, whose Portuguese branch is headed by José Luís Arnaut.

-Lisbon airport has consistently ranked dismally in customer satisfaction, with AirHelp polling it in last place amongst 132 airports in the world as of 2022.
-It is one of the most congested airports of Europe and one of the only major airports to have an approach path directly over the city, notwithstanding plans to build a new airport elsewhere.
-These plans have for decades been postponed or suspended for a myriad of reasons.
+The airport is expected to be shut down after the Lisbon Luís de Camões Airport is fully operational, scheduled for 2034.
+In the meantime, it remains as one of the most congested airports in Europe and one of the only major airports to have an approach path directly over the city, which leads to noise pollution.
+Over 414,000 people live within a 5 km radius of the airport, the highest number among major airports in Europe.
+There is an increased risk for hypertension, diabetes, and dementia among nearby residents due to exposure to ultrafine particles left suspended in the air by planes.
+It has consistently ranked dismally in customer satisfaction, with AirHelp polling it sixth from the last amongst 239 airports in 2024.
+Planning of the construction of a new airport elsewhere started in the mid-1960s, when it was recognised Portela had virtually impossible prospects of expansion.
+Subsequently, relocation plans have been postponed or suspended for a myriad of reasons.
+There are ongoing debates regarding staffing for border and security scrutiny, the optimization of slot attributions, and the best use of the current infrastructure.

 History

 Early years

 The airport opened on 15 October 1942, during World War II, and initially operated in conjunction with the Cabo Ruivo Seaplane Base: seaplanes performed transatlantic flights, and passengers were transferred onto continental flights operating from the new airport.
-As a neutral airport it was open to both German and British airlines, and was a hub for smuggling people into, out of, and across Europe.
+As a neutral airport, it was open to both German and British airlines, and was a hub for smuggling people into, out of, and across Europe.
 It is widely referenced in the classic film Casablanca, whose plot revolves around an escape attempt to Lisbon airport.
 As such, it was heavily monitored by both Axis and Allied spies.
 Although Portugal was neutral, the airport was used by allied flights en route to Gibraltar, North Africa and Cairo.